Computing Shortest Paths among Curved Obstacles in the Plane: Computing the Relevant Visibility Graph of Convex Splinegons

 \section{Computing the Relevant Visibility Graph of Convex Splinegons}

-\sectionspace In this section, we construct the relevant visibility graph $G$ for the $O(h)$ convex splinegons in $\calS'$ of totally $O(n)$ vertices.
-For convenience, we slightly change the notation and consider the following problem: Construct the relevant visibility graph $G$ for $h$ pairwise disjoint convex splinegons in a set $\calP=\{P_1,P_2,\ldots,P_h\}$ of totally $n$ vertices.
+In this section, we construct the relevant visibility graph $G$ for the $O(h)$ convex splinegons in $\calS'$ with a total of $O(n)$ vertices.
+For convenience, we slightly change the notation and consider the following problem: Construct the relevant visibility graph $G$ for $h$ pairwise disjoint convex splinegons in a set $\calP=\{P_1,P_2,\ldots,P_h\}$ with a total of $n$ vertices.
 Let $\calB$ denote the set of all free common tangents of $\calP$ and let $k=|\calB|$.
-Our algorithm for computing $\calB$ runs in $O(n+k+h\log h)$ time and $O(n)$ space.
+Our algorithm for computing $\calB$ runs in $O(n+k+h\log h)$ time and $O(n)$ working space.
 The graph $G$ can also be constructed in $O(n+k+h\log h)$ time.

 Our algorithm can be viewed as a generalization of Pocchiola and Vegter's algorithm \cite{ref:PocchiolaTo96} (and its preliminary version \cite{ref:PocchiolaCo95}).
 We call it the {\em PV algorithm}.
-Given $n$ pairwise disjoint convex obstacles of $O(1)$ complexity each, $\calO=\{O_1,O_2,\ldots,O_n\}$, the PV algorithm computes all free common tangents of $\calO$ in $O(n\log n+K)$ time and $O(n)$ space, where $K=O(n^2)$ is the number of all free common tangents of the $n$ obstacles in $\calO$.
+Given a set $\calO$ of $n$ pairwise disjoint convex obstacles of $O(1)$ complexity each, the PV algorithm computes all free common tangents of $\calO$ in $O(n\log n+K)$ time and $O(n)$ space, where $K=O(n^2)$ is the number of all free common tangents of the $n$ obstacles in $\calO$.
 It was also claimed in \cite{ref:PocchiolaTo96} (without giving any details) that the PV algorithm may be made to compute $\calB$ for our problem on $\calP$ in $O(n\log h+k)$ time.
+It should be noted that although our improvement looks ``small'' (at most a logarithmic factor), it is theoretically quite meaningful because our algorithm is optimal.